 Some women even decide to remove their breast implants completely, but if this means you'll need a breast lift to keep your breasts looking youthful a smaller breast implant may be enough to keep your breasts looking beautiful.

 What If I Don’t Like My Smaller Breasts?

 Any breast augmentation takes an adjustment period... where you learn to accept (and hopefully love) your new breasts.

-The main worry with an implant size reduction is extra skin.
-Skin recovery depends on genetics and age and younger women with healthy skin and no existing breast sagging obviously have the best chance of the breast skin tightening up around a smaller implant.
+The main worry with a breast implant size reduction is extra skin.
+Skin recovery depends on genetics and age and younger women with healthy skin and no existing breast sagging obviously have the best chance of the breast skin tightening up around a smaller breast implant.

 Always discuss these kinds of concerns with your plastic surgeon!

 If you do switch out large breast implants, know that most women who downsize are happy with their new girls.
 And being happy and confident with your body is what really matters! :)